 The throttling mechanism is characterized using a single router with an emulated temperature input.
-Fig. 3(a) illustrates the relationship among average power dissipation, throughput, and throttling levels.
-Throttling is observed to steeply decrease power dissipation of the router and degrade throughput for each 0.5-K increment over the triggering temperature.
-To demonstrate the influence of α_r on α_p in dataflow and memorybound systems, PEs in the characterization setup are configured to execute a fixed set of simple integer operations for every data word that arrives into the DMA's message-passing buffer.
+Figure 3(a) illustrates the relationship between average power dissipation, throughput and throttling levels.
+Throttling is observed to steeply decrease power dissipation of the router, and degrade throughput for each 0.5K increment over the triggering temperature.
+To demonstrate the influence of α_r on α_p in dataflow and memory-bound systems, PEs in the characterization setup

+Fig. 3.
+Influence of throttling on router power and (a) Throughput (b) Effective instructions per cycle (IPC) of PE are configured to execute a fixed set of simple integer operations for every data word that arrives into the DMA's message passing buffer.
 When the buffer is empty, execution is stalled.
-Fig. 3(b) reports the average instructions per cycle (IPCs) and power dissipation within a 50-K cycle window that corresponds to each router throttling level.
-This result indicates that in SoCs with significant intertile communication, the interconnect can be used to regulate α_p .
+Figure 3(b) reports the average instructions per cycle (IPC) and power dissipation within a 50K cycle window corresponding to each router throttling level.
+This result indicates that in SoCs with significant inter-tile communication, the interconnect can be used to regulate α_p .